GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 operate on grid files with pipes, thereby speeding up execution and eliminating the need for large, intermediate grid files.
 You specify standard input/output by leaving out the filename entirely.
 That means the "filename" will begin with "=\ *ID*".
-Note, that the netCDF format does not allow piping.
+Note that the netCDF format does not allow piping.

 Everything looks clearer after a few examples: